MFA, Visual Design

 In 2019 Kasumi was invited to conduct a workshop and produce a large installation piece for a permanent collection at the Shanghai Institute of Visual Art, Shanghai, China.
 Its purpose was to raise awareness about ecological concerns and water pollution worldwide.
 In February 2020 Kasumi was invited to an exhibition entitled “Make Crises Visible,” a collection of activism art and design, hosted in Frankfurt, Germany, at SENCKENBERG Naturmuseum (Senckenberg Museum of Natural History).

 Kasumi is currently both Professor of Design, and Director of the Design Program.
-She teaches most of the Programs’ graphic design courses, the Design Foundation and Senior Synthesis courses.
+She teaches most of the Programs’ required graphic design courses, the Design Senior Synthesis and Book Art courses.
 Through her unique approach to design studio pedagogy, she educates the whole person.
 Students learn not only the skills needed by design professionals, but they also put their skills to use through service-learning projects that promote special events and increase visibility for campaigns that educate and raise awareness in the community.
 Students work in teams external to academia and simultaneously build their professional portfolios.

 At Seattle University, Professor Kasumi created, and now directs, the Japan Program—a summer study-abroad Studio Art experience in Yokohama, Japan.
 In the past she also created and directed the Siena Program that was offered in Siena, Italy, for ten years.
 In both countries, students learn all aspects of book art, thanks to collaboration that includes Kasumi, local scholars, and hand-print artisans.